The X Factor Philippines season 1: Live shows

 The live shows began on August 4, 2012 in PAGCOR Grand Theater in Parañaque, Metro Manila.
 Each week, the top acts performances took place on Saturday nights, while the results are announced during Sunday nights.
 Each week has a different set of theme.
 Often during results nights, guests are invited live to perform; while the remaining acts during results nights also feature group performances.

 Sam Milby performed during the first results night, with special numbers from Gary Valenciano's children Paolo and Kiana Valenciano, and former X Factor auditionees' West Track Boys and Rodrigo Lozon.
 During the end of the second performance night, it was announced that Xian Lim, Kean Cipriano, and Tutti Caringal would perform in the second results night.
-However, during the airing of the results night, the three did not appear for due to unknown reasons.
+However, during the airing of the results night, the three did not appear for unknown reasons.
 Jovit Baldivino and Yeng Constantino performed during the third results night and gave a special birthday tribute to Pilita Corrales; while Star Power's grand champion, Angeline Quinto, performed on the fourth results night.
 Pepe Smith, the living legend of Pinoy rock, performed on the fifth results night.
 While Dingdong Avanzado, Gino Padilla, and Randy Santiago, three of the most famous OPM 80s icons, performed on the sixth results night.
 In the seventh performance night, L.A.
 Dancers, an American dance group, made a special dance number from the song of Rihanna's "Where Have You Been" during the start of the show.
 During the seventh results night, pinoy band vocalists' Kean Cipriano, Ney Dimaculangan, and Tutti Caringal joined the remaining 6 acts in a tribute production number to pinoy rock band icons, the Eraserheads and Rivermaya.
 Richard Poon, Duncan Ramos, and Aiza Seguerra performed an opening number during the eighth performance night; while Khalil Ramos and Daniel Padilla, two of the main casts of the Princess and I, serenade the audiences during the eighth results night.
 On the ninth performance night, Toni Gonzaga performed an opening number, and was followed by Pilipinas Got Talent's El Gamma Penumbra who performed a shadow theatrical routine midway during the show.